On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: P - vs. NP problems and mathematical physics

 While we have presented three rather generic problems, these three problems will be further refined to form the theoretical backbone of Hamiltonian complexity and due in part to their close connection to actual physical processes, we will see that such problems underpin the vast majority of modern quantum programming techniques.

-Going forward we will make these problems increasingly more physical in that we will tailor them to apply specifically to restricted settings that are closer to what is available on today's quantum processors.
+Going forward we will modify these problems to become either more abstract or otherwise more physical.
+We will tailor these problems to apply specifically to restricted settings that are closer to what is available on today's quantum processors.
 We will also push the limitations of what can be said about the computational complexity of various Hamiltonian energy problems.

 The starting place for all of this is to develop a language and the intuition to program ground states.
 Subsequent chapters will take these ideas in a variety of directions but the starting place begins with one of the most basic, yet most applicable models of statistical mechanics.
-We will develop techniques to fully control the ground states of Ising Hamiltonians.
+We will develop techniques to fully control the ground states of Ising Hamiltonians (see Definition \ref{def:ising}).